MSc Financial Management

 We encourage applications from individuals of all disciplines who currently hold degree and/or professional qualifications.
 We also encourage applications from individuals with professional, leadership and managerial experience who may be admitted onto a master’s programme at the discretion of the Programme Director.

-Applicants must possess one or more of the following:
+Applicants must be over 21 years of age and possess one or more of the following:

 - A recognised Honours degree (minimum 2:2) or equivalent.